Forever Fosters

 Meet Cody.
 This little senior was surrendered to Long Beach Animal Care Services Shelter by his owner at the age of eleven.
 It was evident from Cody’s appalling condition that he was suffering long before he even arrived at the shelter.
 Cody’s fur was a matted nightmare and every crevice of his body was covered in fleas.
 It wasn’t long before we received the alert about this poor boy, and we immediately hatched a plan to bring him into our care.

 After an evaluation at the vet, it was determined that Cody was only almost completely blind from double cataracts, his fecal sample came back positive for Giardia, and he had unilateral Cryptorchidism.
 This is a condition in which one of his testicles never completely descended into his scrotum.
 Cryptorchidism is common for Yorkies, but the condition is usually found and treated during neuter when they are still puppies.
 Left untreated, however, Cryptorchidism can cause abdominal pain and lead to agonizing infections.
 Additionally, his liver doesn’t always function properly, and he suffers from chronic pancreatitis.
 We monitor and treat both regularly.
+He’s very sweet and affectionate, but if people don’t take it very slow with him and respect his space, his behavior can become unpredictable.
+For that reason, coupled with his ongoing medical care, we opted to make him a forever foster.
+He’s a lucky boy who gets to live with one of our most seasoned forever fosters, where he enjoys a stable and loving environment.

 TAHOE